- Document type

 First Cazdyn discusses AIDS as an example of a global event, as it is not defined by borders and it takes no notion of the concept of the nation.
 Ghost in the Shell stresses how individual and biological events are simultaneously social and political events.
 The second point that Cazdyn makes is that Ghost in the Shell also shows that although political economy exceeds the nation, culture and ideology are still deeply rooted in it.
 He exemplifies this by giving to examples of the relationship between the characters in Ghost in the Shell.
 The characters have exceeded the human subject in terms of the technology of the body, while the culture and ideology is still rooted deeply in it.
 This is illustrated in two scenes both relating to Motoko and gender.
 In the first she refers to menstruation and in the second Bateau recoils when he glimpses her naked body.

-As a whole Cazdyn analysis remains rather descriptive and I feel that The Flash of Capital will be reread (re-examined) and rewritten in the future, as the definitive words on this interesting subject have not yet been said.
+As a whole Cazdyn's analysis remains rather descriptive, which suggests that The Flash of Capital will be reread (re-examined) and rewritten in the future, as the definitive words on this intriguing subject have not yet been said.

 Availability